[FREE] How to Host Your Django Website on PythonAnywhere?

 BOOM 😀 Your website is LIVE.

 Note: Sometime, it takes time to update the DNS record.
+Be patient.

 Creating your PythonAnywhere account, opening bash console, and running two commands.
 That’s all you have to do to make your website live on the internet.
 Isn’t it so simple?